Noah2610/LD45-WorkingTitle/DESIGN.md

   If omitted, this enemy will _not pace vertically_.

 ### Type: "Background"
+Backgrounds will automatically start following the camera,
+once the camera's left edge passes the background's left edge.

 - `image` (`string`)
   The filename of the background image to used.
   The background image must be placed to `resources/spritesheets/bg`.